 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fund's basic financial statements.
-The Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, Balances of Funds Under the Bond Indenture - Cash Basis, and Debt Service Coverage Ratio - Cash Basis, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, and Debt Service Coverage Ratio - Cash Basis are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, Balances of Funds Under the Bond Indenture - Cash Basis, and Debt Service Coverage Ratio - Cash Basis are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, and Debt Service Coverage Ratio - Cash Basis are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, Balances of Funds Under the Bond Indenture - Cash Basis, and Debt Service Coverage Ratio - Cash Basis are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Fund Balance Sheet Comparison - Cash Basis, Flow of Funds Comparison - Cash Basis, and Debt Service Coverage Ratio - Cash Basis are fairly stated, in all material respects, in relation to the basic financial statements as a whole.